[Fictopedia]

 Quick Comment

-John speaking briefly as myself, here, rather than in an abstract third-person role.
+John speaking briefly as myself, here, rather than in an abstract third-person hosting role.

 As with any crowdsourced repository, I'd call the contents here “uneven.”
-While you have a couple of extensive worlds that somebody could probably use without much effort, such as the collection of Mystical Oakland articles, and you can find some clever smaller ides such as Glomsday or the fruit-based slam poetry, you’ll also find pages that mostly exist to make a stale pun that nearly everybody made long before Fictopedia even appeared on the scene, such as Ben Dover and Faux News.
+While you have a couple of extensive worlds that somebody could probably use as a complete setting without much effort, such as the collection of Mystical Oakland articles, and you can find some clever smaller ideas such as Glomsday or the fruit-based slam poems, you’ll also find pages that mostly exist to make a stale pun that nearly everybody made long before Fictopedia even appeared on the scene, such as Ben Dover and Faux News.

 Surviving Fictopedia Pages